nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * However, you cannot input none of them.
 * The start-date & time of the events cannot be earlier prior to the end-date & time.

+> * Given the nature of natural language processing, Jimi can't gurantee that it will interpret your specified date/time with 100% certainty.
+If it ever happens that Jimi misinterprets your dates/times, you can either [`undo`](#undo) or [`edit`](#edit) to make changes.
+> * A failsafe option, however, is to simply type proper calender dates i.e. `27 oct` or `1 feb 2pm`.

 <br>

 **Input of Index**